 DBGB Kitchen & Bar

 DBGB

 For dessert we split the sticky toffee pudding.
-This isn’t regularly on the menu, since our server mentioned it was a winter dessert, but it should be.
+This isn’t regularly on the menu, but it should be.
 The toffee pudding was warm and similar to bread pudding in texture, with sweetness provided by chopped prunes.
 It was served with poached pineapples and kalamansi sorbet, which added a bit of cold, citrusy sourness, and topped with a paper-thin piece of caramelized sugar.
-We chased the various ingredients around the plate with our spoons, trying to catch all the flavors in one epic bite.
+We chased the various ingredients around the plate with our spoons, trying to catch all the flavors in one bite.

 Our bill came to $128 for four drinks, two entrees, a side, and a dessert.
-In other words, Snackish will not be frolicking with the rich and fabulous on a regular basis, but on this night, it was money well spent.
+In other words, Snackish will not be frolicking with the rich and fabulous down on the Bowery on a regular basis, but it was worth it for a splurge.

+DBGB Kitchen & Bar